kirillsaidov/vita/docs/wiki/page2.md

 # Data structures
 In this chapter we are going to discuss how to use `Vita` containers.
-Currently, `Vita` support 4 container types:
+Currently, `Vita` supports 4 container types:

 ```
 * vt_str_t     // similar to std::string